-As a robustness check, two other measures of process innovation are considered.
-Each establishment also reports the percentage of its M&E less than five years old and whether it "introduced new technology that has substantially changed the way the main product is produced" in 2005-2006.
+While purchases of new M&E captures firm investment in new technologies, it may also include investments in technologies that are already being used by the firm.
+Consequently, I consider two other measures of process innovation which are more closely related to an improvement in technologies.
+Each establishment reports the percentage of its M&E less than five years old and whether it "introduced new technology that has substantially changed the way the main product is produced" in 2005-2006.
 On average, 30 per cent of M&E is less than five years old and 46 per cent of incumbent establishments introduce a new process for their main product.

 For the baseline results, I consider an indicator for product innovation based on data from both rounds of the PICS.
 A firm is a product innovator (coded as 1) if it increased its product range either by adding a new product and not dropping an old product or by opening a new plant and not closing an old plant.
 Plant openings and closings capture cases where firms make new products in new establishments and drop old products made in other establishments.
-However, plant openings and closings may pick up cases where firms simply shift an existing product to a new plant or close a plant making an existing product.
+However, plant openings and closings may pick up cases where firms simply shift an existing product to a new plant or close a plant making a continuing product.
 This is less likely to be the case since plants within the same industry are mostly in geographically distinct locations, suggesting regional differentiation in product characteristics or marketing.
 I consider plant openings and closings to account for this product differentiation.
 A potential problem is that locational choices need not entail any product differentiation and may be driven solely by transport cost considerations.
 To account for this, I exclude opening and closing of plants and find that the product innovation measure changes for only thirteen firms (that did not alter the product range of the establishment but opened a new plant).
 Key results are similar when plant openings and closings are considered to be distinct from changes in product range.

 As many firms neither add nor drop products, I also consider a product innovation variable that categorizes firms into adding products, doing nothing and dropping products.
 As a robustness check, I proxy for product innovation by promotion expenditure of the firm in 2005-2006.
-The marketing literature shows that product introductions entail a rise in marketing expenses (e.g. Gielens and Steenkamp 2004, Quelch and Kenny 1994).
+This is motivated by the marketing literature which shows that product introductions entail a rise in marketing expenses (e.g. Gielens and Steenkamp 2004, Quelch and Kenny 1994).